 141021_posters_rjb_0032

 Opportunities abound for students interested in research.
-Although medical students are not required to conduct research, 98% do (and 100% participate in scholarly activity of some sort).
-Students are surrounded by exciting opportunities for learning and discovery.
-Washington University values research and facilitates research by medical students.
+Although medical students are not required to conduct research, greater than 95% do (and 100% participate in scholarly activity of some sort).
+At Washington University students are surrounded by exciting opportunities for learning and discovery.

 Research and the Gateway Curriculum

 Whether you are a novice or an experienced student-investigator, there’s a place for you to join in the discovery process.
-There is time for research in the afternoons throughout Phase 1 (i.e., 5 to 10 hrs/week).
-Within the Gateway Curriculum’s EXPLORE component, a 4-week immersive experience during Phase 1 gives students the opportunity to examine their interests early in training.
-You can choose to have didactic instruction in research (clinical, translational, and/or basic science) and outline potential research.
+There is time for research in Phase 1 within the Gateway Curriculum’s EXPLORE component, a 4-week immersive experience that gives students the opportunity to examine their scholarly interests early in their training.
+You can choose didactic instruction in research (clinical, translational, and/or basic science) or one of the other branches of medical scholarship: Advocacy and Global Health, Education, or Innovation.
 The Office of Medical Student Research & Scholarship will assist you in identifying a research mentor.
-The office is led by Associate Dean Koong-Nah Chung.
-Dr. Chung and Dr. Dorina Kallogjerr co-Lead EXPLORE’s Research Pathway.
+The office is led by Terrance Kummer, MD, PhD, Assistant Dean for Medical Student Research and Scholarship and EXPLORE Program Director.

-If you are interested in further research, you also could participate in another immersive experience during Phase 2 (via a 16-week deferral of clerkships).
-Phase 3 provides opportunities to explore career interests through electives, extended study, and yearlong research and dual degree programs.
-The optional Yearlong Research Program (YRP) allows students to pause their MD curriculum to immerse themselves in research work with their mentor(s) for one year.
-YRP students can apply for a stipend for biomedical research projects.
-Funding sources include Dean’s fellowships, PI/departmental fellowships, NIH fellowships and private foundation fellowships.
+If you are interested in pursuing research during Phase 2, you can participate in further immersive experiences (via an 8- or 16-week deferral of clerkships).
+Phase 3 provides ample opportunities to explore career interests through electives, extended study, the Year-long Research Program (YRP), and dual degree programs.
+The optional YRP allows students to pause their MD curriculum to immerse themselves in research work with their mentor(s) for one year.
+YRP students can apply for a stipend for biomedical research projects through the Office of Medical Student Research & Scholarship.

 The research environment

-Research at Washington University is among the most extensive in the world.
-WashU climbed to third among U.S. medical schools in NIH research grant support in federal fiscal year 2022.
+The research enterprise at Washington University is among the most extensive in the world.
 Renowned and gifted faculty help students learn how discovery takes place and influence the way we practice medicine.
 Areas of investigation include:

 Making personalized medicine a reality